Is Lake Chapala One Of The Best Places to Retire in Mexico?

 Safety

 The state of Jalisco has been in the news for increasing crime.
+However, most expats feel entirely safe in Ajijic and the Chapala area.

 It’s vital to exercise general precautions as you would anywhere because petty crime can happen.

-Plan your move to Ajijic
+Plan Your Move to Ajijic

 Alternatively,